andrewolal/kmedoids/README.md

 1. Initialisation - pick the first point at random, put it in the exemplar set.
-If the size of the exemplar set is less than k, pick the point furthest from the closest exemplar and add it.
-Keep doing this until there are k exemplars.
+If the size of the exemplar set is less than k, pick the point furthest from the closest exemplar already in the set and add it to the set.Keep doing this until there are k exemplars.

 2. Classify - assign all points to their closest exemplars according to a user specified distance function.